Funeral Planning and Policies

 The liturgy is rich with baptismal imagery.
 The body, when present, is greeted at the door of the church and sprinkled with holy water.
 The casket is covered with the pall, a white garment that reflects the white garment worn at Baptism.
 The casket or urn is placed by the lighted Paschal candle, a symbol of the gift of new life after death.
 Near the end of the liturgy, the priest incenses the body as we entrust the deceased to the care of God through the angels.

-In planning the funeral liturgy, family members may select from our appropriate lists the following:
+In planning the funeral liturgy, from our appropriate lists the following maybe selected:

 • The three Scripture readings and the responsorial psalm

-• The Christian reader who proclaims the readings
+• The Christian Lector who proclaims the readings

 • The four hymns sung during Mass